 For stream sediment samples that require calculating cosmogenic nuclide production rates across an entire catchment, solving Eq.
 (3) as a function of depth is presently too computationally intensive to be practical.
-Consequently, numerical implementations of topographic shielding calculations at the catchment scale make the simplifying assumption that $\Lambda{eff} = \Lambda$, and thus $S = S_0$ (Codilean, 2006; Schwanghart and Scherler, 2014; Mudd et al., 2016), accounting only for the effect of decreasing surface production rate, P. Here I use a simplified catchment geometry to solve Eq.
-(3) and calculate directly the impact of topographic shielding and surface slope on interpretations of catchment erosion rates from cosmogenic nuclide concentrations in stream sediments.
-For simplicity, I assume that cosmogenic nuclides are produced only by neutron spallation (i.e., $\Lambda = 160 \text{ g cm}^{-2}$) and that the erosion rate is high enough that radioactive decay is negligible (i.e., $E > 0.01 \text{ g cm}^{-2} \text{ yr}^{-1}$ for $E = 100 \text{ g cm}^{-2}$) and that the erosion rate is high enough that radioactive decay is negligible (i.e., $E = 100 \text{ g cm}^{-2} \text{ yr}^{-1}$) for $E = 100 \text{ g cm}^{-2}$ and that the erosion rate is high enough that radioactive decay is negligible (i.e., $E = 100 \text{ g cm}^{-2} \text{ yr}^{-1}$) for $E = 100 \text{ g cm}^{-2}$ and that the erosion rate is high enough that radioactive decay is negligible (i.e., $E = 100 \text{ g cm}^{-2} \text{ yr}^{-1}$).
+Consequently, numerical implementations of topographic shielding calculations at the catchment scale make the simplifying assumption that $\Lambda{\rm eff} = \Lambda$ , and thus $S = S_0$ (Codilean, 2006; Schwanghart and Scherler, 2014; Mudd et al., 2016), accounting only for the effect of decreasing surface production rate, P. Here I use a simplified catchment geometry to solve Eq.
+(3) and directly calculate the impact of topographic shielding and surface slope on interpretations of catchment erosion rates from cosmogenic nuclide concentrations in stream sediments.
+For simplicity, I assume that cosmogenic nuclides are only produced by neutron spallation (i.e., $\Lambda = 160 \,\mathrm{g \, cm^{-2}}$ ) and that the erosion rate is high enough that radioactive decay is negligible (i.e., $E > 0.01 \text{ g cm}^{-2} \text{ yr}^{-1}$ for Be).

-Throughout the analysis below, both the effective mass attenuation length, Λ{eff} , and erosion rate, E, are defined in the vertical, rather than slope-normal direction.
+Throughout the analysis below, both the effective mass attenuation length, $\Lambda{eff}$ , and erosion rate, E, are defined in the vertical, rather than slope-normal direction.
 The vertical (with respect to the geoid) reference frame was chosen for three reasons.
 First, most studies report erosion rate as a vertical lowering rate and assume primarily vertical exhumation pathways.
 Second, treatment of slope-normal processes introduces a grid-scale dependence of erosion and shielding calculations that varies with topographic roughness (Norton and Vanacker, 2009).
-Third, for the case of uniform erosion rate, the resulting shielding calculations do not depend on the choice of reference frame, as long as the orientation of Λ{eff} and E are defined similarly.
+Third, for the case of uniform erosion rate, the resulting shielding calculations do not depend on the choice of reference frame, as long as the orientation of $\Lambda{eff}$ and E are defined similarly.